Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Introduction

 \section{Introduction}

 The CERN LHC has provided a large sample of proton-proton ($\pp$) collisions containing events with a vector boson (V) accompanied by one or more jets originating from heavy-flavour quarks ($\Vj$).
-Precise measurements of $\Vj$ observables can be used to improve the theoretical calculation of these processes and the modelling of $\Vj$ events in the currently available Monte Carlo (MC) event generator programs.
+Precise measurements of $\Vj$ observables can be used to test theoretical calculations of these processes and the modelling of $\Vj$ events in the currently available Monte Carlo (MC) event generator programs.

 Measurements of $\Vj$ production also provide new input to the determination of the quark content of the proton.
-This information constrains the proton parton distribution functions (PDFs), a feature in many data analyses at LHC, and still an important source of systematic uncertainty~\cite{tricoli2020vector}.
+This information constrains the proton parton distribution functions (PDFs), a ubiquitous ingredient in many data analyses at LHC, and still an important source of systematic uncertainty (see \eg Ref.~\cite{tricoli2020vector} for a recent review).
 In this context, the measurements of the associated production of a {\PW} boson and a charm ($\PQc$) quark ($\Wc$ production) in proton-proton collisions at the LHC at $\rts=8\TeV$ presented in this paper provide new valuable information.